tonyamende/Material-Informatics/README.md

 ---

-Curated with ❤️, inspired by a passion for material informatics.
+Curated with ❤️, inspired by a passion for material informatics and open source.